sovrynn/ecdo/0-FOUNDATION-THEORY/why-104-31-meridian/README.md

 ## Paleomagnetic Data

-We have evidence of a rotation of the poles from paleomagnetic data; see `EVIDENCE/physical-material/land-soil-earth`.
+We have evidence of a rotation of the continents from paleomagnetic data that is in the same directions as predicted during S1 -> S2; see `EVIDENCE/physical-material/land-soil-earth`.

 ## Mythical Evidence